RSS

 2008 Election Model Graphs

-Aggregate state polls and projections (2-party vote shares):
+Aggregate state polls and projections (2-party vote shares)

-Undecided vote allocation effects on projected vote share and win probability:
+Undecided vote allocation effects on projected vote share and win probability

-Obama’s projected electoral vote and win probability:
+Obama’s projected electoral vote and win probability

 Monte Carlo Simulation Electoral Vote Histogram